-TRICARE Retired Reserve (TRR) is a premium-based, health plan available worldwide for purchase by qualified Retired Reserve members and their eligible Family members.
+TRICARE Retired Reserve (TRR) is a premium-based, health plan available worldwide for purchase by qualified Retired Reserve members and their eligible family members.
 TRR delivers the TRICARE Select benefit to all covered individuals.
 This population of Guard and Reserve retirees is commonly referred to as "Gray-Area Retirees."
 Due to tax law changes, effective January 1, 2019, you will no longer be required to have minimum essential coverage under the Affordable Care Act.
 Each January you will still get an IRS Form 1095 from your pay center listing the coverage you had during the previous tax year.

 - Regular Army: Active Duty